hughlivingstone/java/README.md

-# java
-Spring Boot example applications can be found in the following directory.
-- java/spring

-# Spring Boot Applications
+# java/spring Spring Boot Applications
 The Spring boot applications are all explained at:
 - http://hughlivingstone.co.uk